AmanCode22/ethos-lang/README.md

 See [LINUX_INSTALL.md](LINUX_INSTALL.md) for distro-specific instructions.

+### Android via Termux
+Nuitka builds on termux are not supported due to restrictions and linker issue so ethos in termux requires python and is just a wrapper to run python source code compressed using zipapp.
+After rust rewrite the termux prebuilt binaries would be provided till then .deb file and termux pkg integration is just done

 ## Core Features

 - **English syntax** - `if`, `while`, `repeat`, `count` loops all read like sentences